Want New Taxes To Pay For Health Care? Lessons From The Affordable Care Act

 Also on ice, thanks to that 2018 bill, are levies that were supposed to be paid by medical-device makers and health insurance companies, originally worth a combined $80 billion in financing during the law's first decade.

 Yet another — albeit fairly small — source of financing for the law went away in the 2017 GOP tax bill, which zeroed out the tax penalty for failing to have health insurance.
-The penalty raised $4 billion in 2018.
+The penalty raised $4 billion in 2018, the last year it was in effect.

 Now it should be pointed out that the two ACA taxes that generate the most revenue are still on the books and collecting money.
 They are aimed at people with high incomes (more than $200,000 for individuals and $250,000 for couples) and were estimated to bring in more than $200 billion from 2010 to 2019.
 The measures, which don't deal directly with services or provisions of the ACA, raise Medicare taxes on people at those higher incomes and increase taxes on unearned income.